Family Law Fixed Fees

 The table below details our fee structure for buying or selling your home.
 Fees are calculated based on the value of your property.
 Additional costs for disbursements, such as property certificates and searches, will apply and will be outlined by your Conveyancing Solicitor.

 NB: These fees apply to a basic purchase/sale only.
 In instances where the sale is part of a matrimonial matter, then different fees will apply.
 Please discuss with your solicitor.

 Elsewhere in these pages you will come across specific fixed fee arrangements which we provide including the making of wills.
 We are confident that, for the vast majority of clients, we will be able to arrive at bespoke fixed fee solutions for almost every aspect of the services we offer.
 From your initial consultation, your Solicitor will be able to advise on all fees and outlays that will apply.

-The areas which are most fraught with difficulty in accurately assessing the total legal cost are claims and compensation, and dispute resolution.
+The areas which are most fraught with difficulty in accurately assessing the total legal cost are claims and dispute resolution.
 There are a number of reasons for this which include: the potential liability for your opponent’s costs, the prospect of having costs awarded in your favour, the fees of barristers and expert witnesses and the approach of your opponent which makes it difficult to predict how long the matter will take

 These problems have been substantially overcome by the increase in the jurisdiction of the County Court to £30,000.
 Statistically most cases for damages/compensation are resolved below that limit.
 As solicitor and barrister fees in the County Court are measured on a scale, it is now much easier advise on the potential cost of a case.